We are following government guidelines to make sure this activity is undertaken safely, with extra measures in place to protect everyone’s health.

 Is it appropriate to be knocking on people’s doors at this time?

-Why does Amnesty International UK run door-to-door campaigns?
+Why does Amnesty International UK run door-to-door and private site campaigns?

-Door-to-door fundraising is a cost-effective way for us to engage with new supporters, enabling them to give regular financial support to our work.
+Door-to-door and private site fundraising are cost-effective ways for us to engage with new supporters, enabling them to give regular financial support to our work.
 We use our fundraisers to promote our weekly lottery.
 This is a great way to support human rights and be in with the chance of winning cash prizes.

 How do I know if the fundraiser is legitimate?